Skip to main content

 Prerequisites

-• Vers account with VERS_API_KEY environment variable set
+• Vers account with VERS_API_KEY set in your environment

 • ssh and openssl on your PATH